canada-ca/aia-eia-js/README.md

 The users of this project will be Government of Canada employees assessing the impact of using an automated decision system, including Artificial Intelligence, as part of their programs and services.

-As this assessment tool is open source, other countries and individiuals may wish to also leverage it and even contribute back to it.
+As this assessment tool is open source, other countries and individuals may wish to also leverage it and even contribute back to it.

 It leverages the [SurveyJS library](https://surveyjs.io/Overview/Library/) to generate questions and answers.
 The primary source of the content, the file to edit if you want to change the questions and answers, is the `survey-enfr.json`, located in the `/src` folder.